 Yes.
 Since sweet potato pie is made with eggs and butter it needs to be refrigerated and should not sit out at room temperature for more than 2 hours.

-When sweet potato pie is done, the center should be set and should not jiggle.
-The pie will also be slightly puffy but will go down after it is taken out of the oven.
-If a toothpick inserted into the center comes out clean, your pie can be taken out of the oven.
+When sweet potato pie is done, the center should be set and not jiggle.
+The pie will also be slightly puffy but will go down after it comes out of the oven.
+If a toothpick inserted into the center comes out clean, your pie can be removed from the oven.

 Make-Ahead and Storing Instructions

-Sweet potato pie can be served cold, at room temperature, or warm.
+Sweet potato pie can be served chilled, at room temperature, or warm.
 Reheat sweet potato pie in the oven, covered with foil, if you prefer to serve it warm

 Leftover sweet potato pie can be stored in an airtight container in the refrigerator for up to five days.